 The decision-making process on ‘flagship programmes’ (see section four: ‘How is the EU’s ODA budget structured?’) is unclear.
 DG DEVCO proposed to focus on 12 initiatives that should be partially funded through the thematic GPGC program.
 In addition, the Commission could, for example, open new ‘flagship programmes’ on global health and earmark funding for these purposes.

 How will the EU's ODA develop?

-- The EU has concluded its multiannual programming for the 2014-2020 period, and sector priorities and allocations are set within the multiannual financing framework (MFF).
-The projected budget for official development assistance (ODA) for 2016 (including the EDF, DCI, and EIB loans) is €14.4 billion and for 2017 €14.1 billion.
+- The EU follows multiannual programming periods; sector priorities and allocations are set within the current multiannual financing framework (MFF) 2014-2020.
+The projected budget for development assistance for 2016 (including the EDF, DCI, and EIB loans) is €14.4 billion and for 2017 €14.1 billion.

 What will be in focus?

 - Funding for health and agriculture will likely remain stable.
 Humanitarian aid funds for education are likely to increase moderately.